Rawnly/Chili.css/README.md

 TODO
 ---
-* Update this file with a full guide.
+* Update this file with a full guide

 <!-- Usage
 ===== -->